2021 Emilia-Romagna Open – Men's singles

-This was the first edition of the tournament, primarily created due to the one-week delay of the 2021 French Open.
+This was the third edition of the tournament, primarily created due to the one-week delay of the 2021 French Open.

 Sebastian Korda won his first ATP Tour singles title, defeating Marco Cecchinato in the final, 6–2, 6–4 without dropping a set.
 By winning the tournament, Korda became the first American male tennis player to win on European clay since Sam Querrey in 2010.

 Seeds

 The top four seeds receive a bye into the second round.